 Guided Tours Are a Good Bet

-All of the tips on this page became redundant if you take a guided tour as your expert guide will help you navigate the confusing aspects of visiting one of Spain's most impressive sights.
+All tips on this page become redundant if you take a guided tour because your expert guide will help you navigate the confusing aspects of visiting one of Spain's most impressive sights.

-Not only does a guided tour of the Alhambra give you a local expert with in-depth knowledge of the fortress and gardens.
-Also, you don't have to go to the trouble of collecting tickets and there's no need to stand in line at every stage of your visit either!
+Not only does a guided tour of the Alhambra provide a local expert with in-depth knowledge of the fortress and gardens but you also don't have to go through the trouble of getting tickets on your own.
+Perhaps best of all is that there's no need to stand in line at every stage of your visit.

 Tickets Are Only Available in Select Locations

-If you don't want to book a guided tour of the Alhambra, then be sure to book your tickets well in advance.
-Tickets sell out fast, so you don't want to be disappointed.
+If you don't want to book a guided tour of the Alhambra, then be sure to book your tickets 90 days in advance.
+Tickets sell out fast, and you don't want to be disappointed.

 Other ways to buy tickets:

-Each Alhambra Ticket Vendor Has Its Own Allocation of Tickets
+Each Vendor Has Its Own Allocation of Tickets

-The website said they've sold out of Alhambra tickets?
-You can still try in person, or take a guided tour.
+Does the website say its Alhambra tickets are sold out?
+Don't give up.
+You can still try to get tickets in person or take a guided tour.

 Entry Is Strictly Timed

-Nasrid Palace When you buy your Alhambra ticket, you are given the choice of when to enter the Nasrid Palace.
-This is the most popular part of the Alhambra, so the authorities have restricted entry to 300 per half hour to avoid overcrowding.
+- Nasrid Palace: When you buy your Alhambra ticket, you are given the choice of when to enter the Nasrid Palace.
+This is the most popular part of the Alhambra, so to prevent overcrowding, the authorities have restricted entry to 300 visitors every 30 minutes.

+- The Alhambra in general: The Alhambra has two sessions—the morning session and the afternoon session.
+Your palace entry time tells which session you must enter.
 When you approach the building complex, you will see a guard.
-It's easy to mistake this as the entrance, but it's not; keep walking until you see the line (there will always be one!)
+This may look like the entrance, but it's not; keep walking until you see the line—there will always be one.

-Other Buildings The Alcazaba (fortress) and some of the other buildings in the Alhambra are restricted to a single entry, though when you enter are not restricted.
-If you try to enter too close to your palace entry time, the attendant will kindly suggest to you that you visit the palace first and come back... later.
+- Other buildings: The Alcazaba (fortress) and some of the other buildings in the Alhambra are restricted to a single entry, though what time you enter is not restricted.
+If you try to enter too close to your palace entry time, the attendant will kindly suggest that you visit the palace first then come back later.

 Your Entry Times Are Just That—Entry Times

-The walk up to the Alhambra is very pretty, but it's pretty steep.
+The walk up to the Alhambra is very pretty, but it's also very steep.
 If you'd prefer to take the bus up, catch it from the stop in Plaza Nueva.
 There are less frequent buses to and from the Albayzin Moorish quarter.

-Foreign tourists visit the Alhambra all year round, but the biggest obstacle to getting tickets will be the large numbers of Spanish tourists who travel at particular times of year.
+Foreign tourists visit the Alhambra year-round, but the biggest obstacle to getting tickets will be the large numbers of Spanish tourists who travel at particular times of the year.

-The Spanish tend to travel at weekends, especially in summer.
+The Spanish tend to travel on weekends, especially in summer.
 Public holidays are also a popular time to travel.
-Note that when a public holiday falls on a Tuesday or Thursday, the Spanish do what they call a puente (bridge), taking the Monday or Friday off, too for an extra long weekend.
-These days will also be popular days to visit the Alhambra.
+Note that when a public holiday falls on a Tuesday or Thursday, the Spanish do what they call a puente (bridge), taking the Monday or Friday off, too, to make for an extended weekend.
+These days will also be popular times to visit the Alhambra.